-Here is an adaptation for Ukulele of this ballad composed by Matt Dennis: Angel Eyes.
+Here is an adaptation for Ukulele of this ballad composed by Matt Dennis in 1946: Angel Eyes.

 The first version of this song that comes to my mind is from Ella Fitzgerarld.
 Then I think directly of Chet Baker, who also sang this song.
 Of course, listening to the version of his composer Matt Dennis is worth it.
 But we have to admit that Matt Dennis‘ version is not the most widespread.

 With my daughter Adilé, we sometimes take the time to flip through the Real Book to play jazz standards together.
 Angel Eyes is one of the songs we played together recently.
 Second, the forum-ukulele calls each month a theme to propose songs.
 Fun games to which I lend myself with pleasure.
 In October 2021, the theme is: the eyes.

 Angle Eyes falls at the right moment.